danskernesdigitalebibliotek/dpl-platform/README.md

   an understanding for how the platform is built.
 - The [infrastructure as code](infrastructure) root directory from where we launch [dplsh](tools/dplsh) whenever we want to interact with environments.
+- The [Nix shell environment](tools/nix) for those preferring that over the Docker-based dplsh.

 ## Contributions